tobsdb/tobsdb/README.md

 ## Overview

-This is the database server logic, I'll probably also build some client side API libraries for interacting with this in the future.

-In general the project has been fun and I've learned so much about golang (the language it is written in) and database design - which is the actual objective here, LEARNING.
+In general this project has been fun and I've learned so much about golang and database design - which is the actual objective here, LEARNING.

 If this turns out to be a super cool project, used by millions, let it be known that I always believed in myself and remember...
 "NEVER BACK DOWN, NEVER WHAT?"